graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Type Validation**

-1. An Input Object type must define one or more fields.
+1. An Input Object type must define one or more input fields.
 2. The fields of an Input Object type must have unique names within that Input Object type; no two fields may share the same name.
 3. The return types of each defined field must be an Input type.